About Seeds of Joy Village

 Mixed age learning.
 Older students take pride in a mentorship role and younger students learn from their bigger / more mature peers.

 Parent participation.
 Parents have previously assisted in all aspects of the classroom, from grocery shopping to cleaning.
 Due to changing regulations, parents will now be encouraged to participate outside of the classroom by taking on leadership roles in various aspects of the school's function.

 Volunteer-run schooling.
 The entire board of our school volunteers its time.
 We are happy to be a true "village" of caretakers working to meet the needs of our children.

 Diversity and inclusion.
 We celebrate the natural world and all of its diversity, including the diversity of its people.
 Festivals honor international cultures, many languages are welcome in the classroom, and we make a sincere effort to be an inclusive, diverse space for our children to learn.

-Operating with the same daily rhythm as our preschool, Seeds of Joy Village's Afternoon Enrichment Program offers children a way to get out and explore in the "afterschool" hours.
+Seeds of Joy Village's Afternoon Enrichment Program offers children a way to get out and explore in the "afterschool" hours.
 This is a great choice for kids currently in virtual / distance learning programs who need physical movement and connection with nature at the end of the day.

 Each afternoon will consist of emotional, social, physical and creative development under the supervision of our lead teacher.

 Parent/ Toddler classes are designed for very young children and their caregivers to experience and get familiar with the daily rhythm of a Waldorf early childhood classroom.
 Parents are kept busy with small handwork projects while their children learn to play and interact with other children on their own in the comfort of the presence of their parents and the teacher.